'Pay for Results'

 The Institute takes the principle of client contracts and 'paying for results' very seriously.
 If you, as a client, feel that your contract with your certified therapist was not met yet payment is still requested, and you can't reach resolution with the therapist, please email the Institute or phone the Institute office in Canada at +1 250-413-3211.

 The Institute is a pioneer in the use of this results-based system in the field of psychotherapy.
 Although unusual in psychotherapy and medicine, it is standard practice in many other disciplines.
 We hope that our example will encourage others in the field of psychotherapy to also switch to this performance-based fee structure.
+For more on this, see a therapist's guide to 'pay for results'

 ...or visit our Forum